Word page

 Meaning in plain English

-Tittle means a very small stroke or mark in writing, especially a tiny distinguishing dot or feature.
+In plain English, tittle refers to a very small stroke or mark in writing, especially a tiny distinguishing dot or feature.
+It is most useful when a plain label would tell the truth but miss the tone, flavor, or comic edge.

 Why this word feels absurd